qeftser/cycle-background/README.md

 # Setup
 You can compile locally or download the provided exe.
-Place the exe somewhere your system environment variable will pick up.
+Place the exe somewhere your system environment variables will pick up.

 The command loads a list of potential image options when it is called.
 The file for this should be called images.txt and be located in the same folder as the Windows Terminal settings:

 %USERPROFILE%\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState

 Formatting for this file is as follows:
 Each image entry should be on a seperate line.
-Each image entry should contain a name, followed by any number of commas and spaces, and a filepath to a image file (in quotation marks).
+Each image entry should contain a name, followed by any number of commas and spaces, and ending with a filepath to a image file (in quotation marks).
 The file should look something like this:

 [name 1] [ , | _ ] ["image path 1 in quotes"]